Migrate to Didomi Consent String (DCS)

 Before publishing a migrated consent notice, please ensure that your organization have satisfied the following:

-If your organization's website or app accessed the deprecated
+If your organization's website or app accessed

 didomi_tokenin JSON format that it is updated to handle the binary format ofdidomi_dcs.
 Click here for more information.If your organization is integrated with third-party vendors that expect the